monroews/EnvEngLabTextbook/Laboratory_Measurements/Laboratory_Measurements.rst

 A red dye stock solution of 10 g/L has been prepared.

  #.
-Use the red dye stock solution to prepare 100 mL of each of the following concentrations: 1 mg/L, 2 mg/L, 5 mg/L, 10 mg/L, 20 mg/L, 50 mg/L, 100 mg/L, and possibly 200 mg/L.  Record your calculations in the attached spreadsheet.
+Use the red dye stock solution to prepare 100 mL of each of the following concentrations: 1 mg/L, 2 mg/L, 5 mg/L, 10 mg/L, 20 mg/L, 50 mg/L, 100 mg/L, and possibly 200 mg/L.  Record your calculations in the attached `spreadsheet <../_static/Datasheet.xlsx>`_.
 Use pipettes and volumetric flasks to create accurate dilutions.
  #.
 Note any errors in transfer of mass as you prepare these dilutions (the color will make it easy to see).
 Make sure to transfer every drop!

 Create a standard curve and measure an unknown